15 Vegetarian Thanksgiving Recipes the Whole Family Will Love

 Photo: TastyBalance Nutrition

 People have been finding ways to spice up traditional cranberry sauce forever, but here’s a must-try: adding sustainable red wine and freshly-squeezed orange juice.
 This combination doesn’t stray too far from what you’d expect of a cranberry sauce, but its likeness to sangria gives it a cosmopolitan twist.

 If you’re getting tired of eating plain old dinner rolls, give these flaky feta biscuits a try.
-With just the right amount of cheese and inclusion of Mediterranean flavor, they’re neither overwhelming nor predictable.
-And while they’re fantastic on their own, they also make for the perfect turkey (or tofurky) sandwich with leftovers.
+With just the right amount of cheese and the inclusion of Mediterranean flavor, they're neither overwhelming nor predictable.
+And while they're fantastic on their own, they also make for the perfect turkey (or tofurky) sandwich with leftovers.

 11. Marinated Cheese